Back to blog

 3. Shrink implicit trust zones

 Look for large, flat networks and shared admin domains.
+Those are the spots I target first.

 • Segment by sensitivity and function, not only by environment (prod vs. non-prod).